Sorry, you need to enable JavaScript to visit this website.

 'everyone shall have the right to establish and join organisations […] Trade unions and other interest representation organisations may be formed and may operate freely based on the right to association.'

-Besides that the new Civil Code (Polgári Törvénykönyv) and the Law on Civic Society Association (Civil törvény) define how NGOs can be founded and operated.
-In Hungary, these regulations are relevant for youth NGOs as well.
-Some youth organisations are public bodies [for example the Association of Hungarian PhD and DLA Candidates (Doktoranduszok Országos Szövetsége)], but the majority of them are associations [for example the National Youth Council (Nemzeti Ifjúsági Tanács)].
+Besides that, the new Civil Code (Polgári Törvénykönyv) and the Law on Civic Society Association (Civil törvény) define how NGOs can be founded and operated.
+In Hungary, these regulations are also relevant for youth NGOs.
+Some youth organisations are public bodies [for example, the Association of Hungarian PhD and DLA Candidates (Doktoranduszok Országos Szövetsége)], but the majority of them are associations [for example, the National Youth Council (Nemzeti Ifjúsági Tanács)].

 The Deputy State Secretariat for Civil and Social Relationships operates under the Prime Minister's Office (Miniszterelnökség).
-Its aims among others are to support the effective operation of NGOs, to operate an information and administration portal [Civil Information Portal (Civil Információs Portál)], and it pursues that the state funds would be accessible for the NGOs in a favourable way.
+Its aims, among others, are to support the effective operation of NGOs and to operate an information and administration portal [Civil Information Portal (Civil Információs Portál)], and it pursues that the state funds would be accessible for the NGOs in a favourable way.

 The main principle is that youth should have interest groups for advocacy.
 It is important that throughout these organisations, the Government have negotiation partners who can represent these groups of society.
 There are interest groups according to different fields as well.
 For example:

-Also, there is an organisation which represents all young people: the National Youth Council [Nemzeti Ifjúsági Tanács (hereinafter referred to as NIT)].
-(For more information see sub-chapter 5.3 Youth representation bodies)
+Also, there is an organisation which represents all young people: the National Youth Council (Nemzeti Ifjúsági Tanács, NIT).
+(For more information, see 5.3 Youth representation bodies)

-There is no particular information on the principles and goals of youth organisations.
+There is no particular information on the principles and goals of legal or policy framework for the functioning and development of youth organisations.

 Public financial support